HackerPoet/MarbleMarcher/README.md

 ### MacOS
 On macOS these can be conveniently installed using [HomeBrew](https://brew.sh):

-`brew install eigen sfml anttweakbar`
+`brew install cmake eigen sfml anttweakbar`

 The version of SFML required is 2.5.1 or newer.
-It has come to my attention that HomeBrew does now have this version (unlike when these instructions where first written) so installing via HomeBrew should work but you can still [downloaded manually](https://www.sfml-dev.org/download/sfml/2.5.1/) if you wish and install using [these instructions](https://www.sfml-dev.org/tutorials/2.5/start-osx.php).
+It has come to my attention that HomeBrew does now have this version (unlike when these instructions where first written) so installing via HomeBrew should work but you can still [download manually](https://www.sfml-dev.org/download/sfml/2.5.1/) if you wish and install using [these instructions](https://www.sfml-dev.org/tutorials/2.5/start-osx.php).
 You must install the Frameworks option not the dylib option or the build script may fail.
 **Note that if HomeBrew installed a version of SFML older than 2.5.1 for some reason or you wish to install manually, you must remove the version of SFML that Brew installed using `brew remove sfml`.**

 Alternatively, [vcpkg](https://github.com/Microsoft/vcpkg) can be used though it is unsupported:

-`vcpkg install eigen3 sfml anttweakbar`
+`vcpkg install cmake eigen3 sfml anttweakbar`

 It may also be possible to use MacPorts which is also unsupported and untested.
 ### Arch Linux